 As a league and area if I could ask for support with those newly qualified officials to help them achieve their full qualification whether that is fellow Table officials, coaching staff, referees or members of the league.

 Disciplinary Secretary’s Report

+Report on Team Refereeing Duties

+See following ………………….